 Check out these seven recipes for pickling and impress your friends with your peck of pickled peppers.

-These bread and butter pickles have two cups of sugar, as well as mustard seeds, celery seeds, ground cloves, turmeric, peppercorns, and garlic, for a complex flavor profile that packs a punch.
+These bread and butter pickles have plenty of sugar for sweetness, as well as mustard seeds, celery seeds, turmeric, peppercorns, and garlic, for a complex flavor profile that packs a punch.
 You can substitute any vegetable you like for the bell pepper as long as you keep the ratios the same.
-Get the recipe.

-Turns out there aren’t a lot of things you can’t quick pickle.
-Can we pickle that?
-Why yes, you can, according to the folks on IFC’s Portlandia.
 Make a basic brine (vinegar, peppercorns, mustard seeds, water, sugar, salt, and a bay leaf), and then choose between any of your favorite vegetables.
-This recipe calls for carrots, cucumbers, zucchini, cauliflower, green beans, and okra.
-Get our Easy Quick Pickle recipe.
+This recipe works for carrots, cucumbers, zucchini, cauliflower, green beans, or okra.

-Once you try making your own garlic dill pickles, it will be hard to pick up another store-bought jar again.
-The full two tablespoons of fresh garlic and freshly chopped dill make the flavors really stand out, and you can experiment with different types of vinegar (the recipe calls for distilled white vinegar) to change up the taste.
-Get our Garlic Dill Pickles recipe.
+Once you try making your own garlic dill pickles, it’ll be hard to pick up another store-bought jar again.
+The full 2 tablespoons of fresh garlic and freshly chopped dill make the flavors really stand out, and you can experiment with different types of vinegar (the recipe calls for distilled white vinegar) to change up the taste.